-Oklahoma Medical Malpractice Claims
+Oklahoma Medical Malpractice Cases

 There are several medical errors that can result in medical malpractice.
 Medical malpractice can be defined as an injury caused by a medical provider due to negligence, misdiagnosis, or improper medical treatment.
 Damages can include anything from a minor inconvenience to the death of the injured patient.

-When a medical malpractice claim is filed, the evidence presented should point the court to the medical professional’s mistake.
+When a medical malpractice case is filed, the evidence presented should point the court to the medical professional’s mistake.
 This will help the court to determine what kind of compensation is appropriate.
 Here are some examples of things to include: